William B. Ogden: Railroad career

-Later Ogden served on the board of the Mississippi and Missouri Railroad and lobbied with many others for congressional approval and funding of the transcontinental railroad.
+Ogden served on the board of the Mississippi and Missouri Railroad and lobbied with many others for congressional approval and funding of the transcontinental railroad.
 After the 1862 Pacific Railroad Act, Ogden was named as the first president of the Union Pacific Railroad.
 Ogden was a good choice for the first president, but his railroad experience was most likely not the primary reason he was chosen; Ogden was a clever man who had many political connections.
 When Ogden came to lead the Union Pacific, the railroad was not fully funded and had not yet laid a single mile of track.
 The railroad existed largely on paper created by an act of Congress.
 As part of the 1862 Pacific Railroad Act, Congress named several existing railroad companies to complete portions of the project.
 Several key areas needed to link the East (Chicago) to the West had none, and hence the Union Pacific was formed by Congress.

+During the early days of railroading Ogden had begun building Northwestern railroads connecting Chicago with cities like Janesville, Fond du Lac and St. Paul/St. Anthony.
+In 1856 this was the Chicago, St. Anthony and Fond du Lac Railroad but the financial panic beginning in 1857 caused the collapse of this project.
+Fortunately Ogden's long time personal reputation and character helped him get many supporters putting together resources to reorganize as the Chicago & North Western Railway the following year of which he was president from 1859 to 1868.

+While his failing health precluded as active a participation as in his earlier years, his vice president, Perry Smith and Supt.
+George L Dunlap carried over from the Fond du Lac era, kept things progressing until 1864 when a Grand Consolidation took place with the Galena & Chicago Union Railroad.
+This new C&NW was able to cross Iowa to the Missouri River at Council Bluffs and join with Ogden's other project, the Union Pacific Transcontinental railroad in Omaha.
+By 1867 he could see his beloved Chicago connected by rail with California.

+In the late-1860s, his business required him to spend time in New York.
+To accommodate this, he built a villa in 1866 next to the High Bridge in Fordham Heights.
+In the following two years, he expanded his property to 1,110 acres and a half-mile frontage along the Harlem River.
+He also continued to reside much of the year at his Chicago residence, which he also built an addition to around the same time.

 Ogden was a fierce supporter of the transcontinental railroad at a time of great unrest for the country and was quoted as saying: